Gene editing could provide a revolutionary cure for gene-linked diseases. But does it take medicine too far?

 Ruha Benjamin is an associate professor in the department of African-American studies at Princeton University.
 She’s spoken and written about the importance of equity and disability justice in the gene editing debate.
 Benjamin is the author of People’s Science: Bodies and Rights on the Stem Cell Frontier.

 Marcy Darnovsky is executive director of the Center for Genetics and Society.
-She speaks and writes about why scientific advancements like gene editing are a social justice concern.
+She speaks and writes about why scientific advancements such as gene editing are a social justice concern.

 Shaun King is a former church pastor, activist and journalist who focuses on social justice and racial justice issues.
 He is currently a writer-in-residence at Harvard University’s Fair Punishment Project.
 In 2018, he was the keynote speaker at Washington State University’s Martin Luther King Jr. Day celebration.
 Contact via his agent, Josh Katz.